Relationships are an integral part of business success and it’s important to take the time to make them a priority.

 The possibilities of having a large and nurtured professional network are endless.
-The more people we meet, the more people will remember who we are and what you do.
+The more people you meet, the more people will remember who you are and what you do.

-“You will get all you want in life if you help enough other people get what they want”.
+“You will get all you want in life if you help enough other people get what they want.”

 Building real and mutually beneficial relationships requires consistent and dedicated work over time.
-In order to build a great community around our brand, we have to put others first and establish ourselves as listeners and helpers.
+In order to build a great community around our brand, you have to put others first and establish ourselves as listeners and helpers.

-Building a Community
+1. Build a Community

-Identifying The Right People
+2. Identify The Right People

 Social media is great for prospecting and networking.
 My personal favorite is Twitter.
 The main reason is that it is very easy to start conversations on this platform.
 Without having to even follow anybody, I can engage in conversations with people from anywhere in the world.

 Twitter also has an amazing feature called Lists which are great for filtering the contacts we want to focus on from the rest.
 Another great way to use Twitter Lists is for identifying who to connect with by subscribing to other people’s lists as explained in this post.

 Pay attention to what people are talking about on social media, what they are liking and sharing, what they are excited and passionate about can open doors to starting a conversation.
-When reaching out, we should make it all about the person and be genuinely interested in them.
+When reaching out, you should make it all about the person and be genuinely interested in them.

 Even if many of these calls don’t lead to an immediate business result, it is a great way to learn more about each other and our companies.

-Commenting on a few statuses, answering few questions, commenting on people’s promotions or other life events does not take too much of our time and can really help with strenghtening the relationship.
+Commenting on a few statuses, answering a few questions, commenting on people’s promotions or other life events does not take too much of our time and can really help with strengthening the relationship.
 It’s always good to connect with people in multiple places as each social platform is different and offers different opportunities to deepen the relationships.

 “LinkedIn is like going into the lobby of your business contact.
 Twitter is more like going for a walk or taking them to lunch or a ballgame.
 Facebook is like having dinner in their home.
 All are great ways to connect.
 You need at least two of them to be effective.
 If I was restricted to one I’d choose Twitter.
 It’s the most relevantly natural way to authentically connect in a human personal way.”
 [Forbes]

-Reaching Out When The Time is Right
+8. Reach Out When The Time is Right

-If you make networking and nurturing our network a priority, be consistent in it and establish ourselves as helpers, connectors and trusted advisors among our community, we will learn that once we need help with something, there will be an army of people willing to help us.
+If you make networking and nurturing our network a priority, be consistent in it and establish ourselves as helpers, connectors and trusted advisors among our community, you will learn that once you need help with something, there will be an army of people willing to help us.